-7 Prior to FY14, an Unrestricted Report of sexual assault may have included one or more victims and one or more subjects.
-DoD relied upon MCIOs to provide the number of Unrestricted Reports and the subsequent number of victims and subjects associated with those reports each year.
-In FY14, DoD transitioned to DSAID as the primary source of reporting statistics with each Unrestricted Report corresponding to a single victim.
+&lt;sup>7 Prior to FY14, an Unrestricted Report of sexual assault may have included one or more victims and one or more subjects.
+DOD relied upon the MCIOs to provide the number of Unrestricted Reports each year, and the subsequent number of victims and subjects associated with those reports.
+In FY14, DOD moved to DSAID as the primary source of reporting statistics with each Unrestricted Report corresponding to a single victim.

-8 Beginning with the implementation of DSAID in 2014, DoD has extracted and analyzed data six weeks after the end of each FY to allow sufficient time for data validation.
-DSAID is a live database, and its records change daily to reflect case status.
+&lt;sup>8 Beginning with the implementation of DSAID in 2014, DOD has extracted and analyzed data six weeks after the end of each FY to allow sufficient time for data validation.
+DSAID is a "live" database, and its records change daily to reflect case status.
 During this six-week period, 43 additional Restricted Reports converted to Unrestricted.
 After a report converts from Restricted to Unrestricted, all data associated with the report is then counted in the Unrestricted Report category.
-These 43 reports that were made during the FY, converted to Unrestricted in the six-week period after the end of the FY, and are therefore included with the 536 report conversions.
+These 43 reports that were made during the FY, converted to Unrestricted in the six-week period after the end of the FY, and are therefore included with the 624 report conversions.